JoshuaDoucet/wtnfStorefrontFrontEnd/README.md

 ### Website Routes
 - "/products" The products page displays all products available for sale
 - "/products/:id" A product details page displays additional information about a signle product.
+- "/signup" The signup page allows a user to create an account for the application
 - "/signin" The signin page allows users to log in to the website so they can add items to the cart.
-    - NOTE the application does not yet have the functionality to create new users.
-The 2 following sign in credentials can be used for testing.
+    - NOTE The 2 following sign in credentials can be used for testing.
       - email "josh@gmail.com"   password "password"
       - email "kenzie@gmail.com"  password "goodPass1"
 - "/profile" The profile page displays information about the logged in user